1. Do you only accept students with a background in health care related fields?

 2. I don’t have a lot of experience with online classes, what is the format like?

 We have designed our online certificate program for working professionals with a busy lifestyle.
 Many of our students are returning adult students, and we work with each of our students to best plan your studies.
 For our online courses, course content is published weekly and students have the entire week to complete all the course activities on their own schedule.
 Some students spend a couple of hours every night for studying, others put aside weekend hours to study.
 On average, students need 10 – 15 hours a week put aside for studying.
 During the experiential learning portion of the certificate program, we require students to have at least 6 hours of availability during business hours in 3-hour chunks – for a total of 12 hours a week.
+While our online program format provides more flexibility to our students, the time commitment for our course is comparable to similar courses taught in person, if not more.
 See Technology Requirements page for details.
 Our advisors are happy to discuss your unique situation and see how we can make it work.
 Call us at 608 265 6267.

 3. What do graduates do with the Consumer Health Advocacy Certificate?